cataWalter/skillogue-web/README.md

    Multiple forms use the same combination of a <label> and an <input> with consistent styling.

-Redundant Code: Pages like Login.js ,
+Redundant Code: Pages like Login.tsx ,

 SignUp.js ,